 - Experience - CFP Board requires you to have three years of professional experience in the financial planning process or two years of apprenticeship experience that meets additional requirements.
 Qualifying experience may be acquired through a variety of activities and professional settings including personal delivery, supervision, direct support or teaching.

 - Ethics - CFP Board conducts a detailed background check for all the candidates involving any criminal involvement, or inquiry of bankruptcy, customer complaint, by your employer or client.

-“Build Your Future by Helping Others Build Theirs” – could be the mantra for you to become a financial planner where you make others use their finances in best possible way and at the same time grow your own finance.
+“Build Your Future by Helping Others Build Theirs” – could be the mantra for you to become financial advisor where you make others use their finances in the best possible way and at the same time grow your own finance.